jumpcutking/console/README.md

 **Stacktrace Object**

-The stacktrace is an object, not a string, for ease of use.
+The stack trace is an object, not a string, for ease of use.

 | Name | Type | Description |
 | --- | --- | --- |